dbosoft/YaNco/README.md

 **Windows: C++ Runtimes**

 On Windows the Visual Studio 2013 (VC++ 12.0) runtime library has to be installed.
-If you target .NET Framework you will also have to install the Visual Studio 2019 VC runtime library.

-Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
+Library can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 **SAP Netweaver RFC SDK**